 Salt is the essential seasoning for savory dishes.
-For steak, you will want to use a salt with fine crystals.
-The reason is that those crystals will dissolve more quickly and take less time to be absorbed into the meat.
-Larger crystals will not dissolve unless there is a lot of water present.
+For steak, you will want to use salt with larger crystals.
+The reason is that those crystals will dissolve less quickly, taking more time to be absorbed into the meat.
 You can use kosher salt or any other large crystal salt as a finishing salt to be sprinkled onto the meat after it has been cooked.
 You will want these salts to stick around since their purpose is as much to enhance the presentation as it is to enhance the flavor and texture.

 For high-quality steaks, most purists recommend seasoning with salt and pepper only.
 Some would even say that you only need salt.

 If you decide to go beyond the basic salt and pepper combination, you should try seasoning with cumin.
-Cumin has an earthy, nutty flavor with a mild bitterness that makes it an excellent complement for beef and for steak in particular.
-It also melds perfectly with pepper, salt and most of the other traditional seasonings that you may want to use on your steak.
-It provides its complementary flavor without the heat.
+Cumin has an earthy, nutty flavor with a mild bitterness that makes it an excellent complement to beef and steak in particular.
+It also melds perfectly with pepper, salt, and most of the other traditional seasonings that you may want to use on your steak.
 When used alongside black pepper, cumin can help to provide the perfect crust for a grilled steak.

 Garlic’s strong aroma is the product of a chemical called allicin that is released when a clove of garlic is chopped.
-This flavor with its slightly sulfuric quality is perfect for meaty flavors.
+This flavor, with its slightly sulfuric quality, is perfect for meaty flavors.
 Because it is so pungent, you will want to use garlic sparingly with steak as you may overwhelm the flavor of the meat itself.
 The ideal form of garlic to use on a steak is garlic powder.
-It is milder and has fine grains that will adhere to the meat.
+It is milder than fresh garlic and, as a powder, will adhere evenly to the meat.

 Ground chili peppers go well with beef and are a traditional addition to skirt and hanger steaks.
-Try using the darker, smokier chilies such as ancho and pasilla chilies.
-They are fruity and have a mild heat that will enhance beefy flavors without overwhelming you with too much heat.
+Try using the darker, smokier dried chilies such as ancho and pasilla.
+They have a mild heat that will enhance beefy flavors without overwhelming you with too much spiciness.